simondlevy/CrossPlatformDataBus/README.md

-simple, we provide a single example sketch [MPU_WhoAmI.ino](https://github.com/simondlevy/CrossPlatformI2C/blob/master/examples/MPU_WhoAmI/MPU_WhoAmI.ino), which reads from the &ldquo;Who am I&rdquo; register (0x75) of an Invensense MPU Internal Measurement Unit (address 0x68).
+simple, we provide a single example sketch [MPU_WhoAmI.ino](https://github.com/simondlevy/CrossPlatformI2C/blob/master/examples/MPU_WhoAmI/MPU_WhoAmI.ino), which reads from the &ldquo;Who am I&rdquo; register (0x75) of an Invensense MPU Internal Measurement Unit (device address 0x68).
 Success at reading from this register results in a reported value of 0x71.
 Arduino users who have such a sensor can just open the <b>File/CrossPlatformI2C/example</b> menu item to try out the sketch.
 RaspberryPi users should download and install WiringPi, then cd to CrossPlatformI2C/extras/wiringpi/examples, and run make to build the example.